MISTLab/FLAM/README.md

-# DORA-Mesh
+# RASS
-To run DORA-Mesh, it is important the perform the installation steps below IN ORDER.
+To run RASS (previously named DORA-Mesh), it is important the perform the installation steps below IN ORDER.

 * Install ARGoS: https://github.com/ilpincy/argos3